-The Prudential Code allows the Commissioner to borrow money as long as it is prudent, affordable and sustainable.
-In accordance with her borrowing strategy for 2022/23 the Commissioner financed capital expenditure incurred during the year through the use of capital grant, capital receipts and earmarked reserves and did not take out any new long-term loans.
+The Prudential Code allows the Commissioner to borrow money if it is prudent, affordable and sustainable to do so.
+In accordance with her borrowing strategy for 2022/23 the Commissioner finances capital expenditure incurred during the year through the use of capital grant, capital receipts and earmarked reserves and did not take out any new longterm loans.
 Some of the existing borrowing at the start of the financial year was repaid using resources set aside for such purposes.